uvarc/workshop-dsi/am-lab.md

 http://<YOUR-INSTANCE-IP>:8787/
 ```

 24. You can log into your RStudio Server using the username `ubuntu` and the password `rstudio`.
+You will use RStudio in the afternoon session.

 ## Use SSH to log into your instance